richardsn428/MyWebsite/README.md

 # MyWebsite
-The code to my own website for displaying my photos and blogs posts
+The code to my own website for displaying my photos and blog posts